alipoyrazaydin/kyst-framework/README.md

 2. Check the template commands.
 3. Change the configuration to your likings.
 4. Change `bot.kyst.js`'s process settings.
+5. Run `npm install` to install necessary libraries.
-5. Run it with `node .` and it's ready!
+6. Run it with `node .` and it's ready!
 ### Examples:
 Reactions Example:
 ```js